 Crossing Power-Driven Vessel

-Just as a reminder, if you’re in the situation that the give way vessel that you’re potentially at risk of colliding into doesn’t appear to be giving way, it’s your responsibility to notice and act accordingly.
-You might technically be the stand on vessel when the give way vessel is a cruise ship, a fishing trolly, or a tanker, but be aware that some of these vessels will not give way to a sailboat like yours.
+Just as a reminder, if you’re in the situation where the give away vessel that you’re potentially at risk of colliding into doesn’t appear to be giving way, it’s your responsibility to notice and act accordingly.
+You might technically be the stand-on vessel when the give-way vessel is a cruise ship, a fishing trolly, or a tanker, but be aware that some of these vessels will not give way to a sailboat like yours.
 As is life.